macrocosm-os/sn13-data-universe-api-examples/README.md

 - YouTube (Beta)

 and there are plans to expand this list to also include real time web search and others

+## Sample Data
+If you do not want to mess with the SDK but only want to see how your data will look if you download parquet files (through UI or SDK), check the `examples/sample_data` directory.

+## LLM Assist
+We also provide a `LLM.md` file that contains vibe coding instructions if you wish to use a co-pilot for this.